Amidst the time when the government is trying to suppress the voices of dissent, this book on Prof Bari will motivate you to fight against fascism.

 Paperback Price: 150/-

-BeyondHeadlines editor Afroz Alam Sahil has penned down a book on Professor Abdul Bari, a forgotten hero who played an important role in the freedom struggle of India.
+BeyondHeadlines editor Afroz Alam Sahil has penned a book on Professor Abdul Bari, a forgotten hero who played an important role in the freedom struggle of India.
 The Hindi book titled, ‘Professor Abdul Bari: Azaadi ki Ladaai ka ek Krantikaari Yodhha’ (Professor Abdul Bari: A Revolutionary Warrior of the Freedom Struggle) consists of 100 pages with 156 references.

-The author is well known for his research on Champaran movement and those makers of modern India whose names are missing on the pages of history.
+The author is well known for his research on the Champaran movement and those makers of modern India whose names are missing on the pages of history.
 The book on Prof Bari by Afroz Sahil is a purely research-based work wherein the author does not give any of his opinions or conclusion on Abdul Bari or his contribution but has simply presented facts which remained completely unexplored.

 Prof Abdul Bari has remained a forgotten hero of the freedom struggle of India and whatever limited work is done on him, it tries to limit his role to merely a leader of the labour movement.
 This injustice has continued with all the heroes and revolutionaries who sacrificed their lives for the betterment of society and India at large.
 However, this book is an attempt at bringing back his identity not just as a leader of the labour movement but a prominent leader of the freedom struggle of India.